JerryEssandoh/realsense-tracking/README.md

 0. If using docker, enter into terminal shell
 1. `mkdir MY_BUILD_DIR && cd MY_BUILD_DIR`
 2. `cmake .. && cmake --build -j8`
+3. `cmake --build build` #Don't forget this step, you're cooked otherwise lol.
+You might also need to cd out of the build directory?
+Will update after I confirm.

 ## Applications